rsimon/simrec-database/README.md

   - place.name
   - named_route.name
 - [x] GroceryCRUD does not support compound primary keys.
 Redesign the schema to get rid of them.
+- [ ] We need some kind of basic auth